contexthub/contexthub.github.io/docs/ios/element-services/geofences/index.md

 ### Updating

 Updating a geofence requires passing back a structure similar to the one returned to you from create/retrieve calls.
 ContextHub then updates the geofence, and triggers pushes to devices interested in geofence with that specific tag.

 {% gist CHLibrarian/81a90f9f2c08c4f35cf2 %}
 <br />

 ### Deleting

 Deleting a geofence is similar to updating, and requires passing a strecture similar to one returned to you from create/retrieve calls.
-The geofence is then deleted from ContextHub.
+The geofence is deleted from ContextHub, then triggers pushes to devices interested in geofence deletions with those specific tags.

 {% gist CHLibrarian/fec0abd474cf6c1acc36 %}
 <br />